Latin American social archaeology

 Latin American social archaeology (LASA) is a school of thought developed in Latin America in the 1970s and 1980s, focusing on the application of historical materialism to the interpretation of the archaeological record.
 It is an orthodox current of Marxism, since it adheres to dialectical materialism.

-Within Latin American Social Arcaheology, there are two main currents.
+Within Latin American social archaeology, there are two main currents.
 The first was initiated by the Peruvian archaeologist Luis G. Lumbreras and draws most of his inspiration from the work of Vere Gordon Childe, and authored the seminal book La Arqueología como Ciencia Social (1984).
 Most of his papers, and those of his followers, appeared in the journal 'Gaceta Arqueológica Andina', a South American archaeological journal that ran throughout the 1990s.
 Lumbreras was recognized for creating a new perspective on archaeology with valuable contributions, not only in the descriptive and analytical aspect, but also in the theoretical plane of the definition of Peruvian archeology.
-He is one of the founders of Latin America Social Arcaheology for his contributions to data collection and participation in the development and integration of society.
+He is one of the founders of Latin America social archaeology for his contributions to data collection and participation in the development and integration of society.

-The other main current, inspired by the work of Lumbreras, is composed of those archaeologists who are members of the Oaxtepec Group, among them: Luis F. Bate (Chile), I. Vargas Arenas (Venezuela), Mario Sanoja Obediente (Venezuela), Marcio Veloz Maggiolo.
+The other main current, inspired by the work of Lumbreras, is composed of those archaeologists who are members of the Oaxtepec Group, among them: Luis F. Bate (Chile), I. Vargas Arenas (Venezuela), Mario Sanoja Obediente (Venezuela), Marcio Veloz Maggiolo (Dominican Republic).
 Most of their works were published by the journal 'Boletín de Antropología Americana, published by the Instituto Panaméricano de Geografía.
 The whole production of this group on Marxist theory and archaeology was synthesized by Luis F. Bate, in his book El proceso de Investigación en Arqueología (1998).